-

 Digital microscope: A microscope

-as USB or firewire.
-The microscope often includes software
+such as USB or firewire.
+The microscope often includes

 Top